 Maintaining good customer relations is pivotal to the success of every business.
 To ensure optimal customer satisfaction, vendors ought to employ AI customer service tools.

 Interestingly, customer service is the second most common use of AI.
 The field was also predicted to receive the most AI investments in 2020, amounting to $4.5 billion.
-The use of AI in banking customer service is expected to automate 90% of customer interactions through chatbots by 2022, according to the 2019 Chatbot Report.
+The use of AI and data science in banking customer service is expected to automate 90% of customer interactions through chatbots by 2022, according to the 2019 Chatbot Report.

 Some of the ways AI is being used in customer service is through tools like: